From theme parks to shopping, and surfing to ancient rainforest, here’s how to make the most of the Gold Coast.

 Hire a bike to discover coastal neighbourhoods

-Explore the Gold Coast’s distinct neighbourhoods, each with their own vibe.
 Hire a bicycle at Surfers Paradise and ride 20 minutes to sophisticated Broadbeach.
 There are plenty of restaurants and shops here, including vegetarian eatery Cardamom Pod, and the major shopping centre Pacific Fair.
 Neighbouring Mermaid Beach is home to Bam Bam Bakehouse, where you can stop for coffee and a pastry.
-A further 30 minutes ride south is the popular surfing spot of Burleigh Heads.
-Take the 1.2-kilometre (0.7-mile) scenic Oceanview Walk through Burleigh Headland National Park, where you can spot whales from April to September.
+A further 30-minute ride south is the popular surfing spot of Burleigh Heads.
+Take the scenic Oceanview Walk through Burleigh Headland National Park, where you can spot whales from April to September.
 Or continue along the road to Currumbin Wildlife Sanctuary, where you can feed a kangaroo, get up close to a crocodile or cuddle a koala.
 Head back to Surfers Paradise for the beachfront markets, held every Wednesday, Friday and Sunday night from 4pm to 9pm.
-Get On Your Bike can arrange bicycle drop-off and pick-up at any location in the Gold Coast.
+Beach Bikes has bike hire locations throughout the Gold Coast.

 The Gold Coast boasts a thriving food scene, from specialty coffee shops to boutique breweries and a slew of sophisticated restaurants to rival that of Sydney and Melbourne.
 For your morning caffeine hit head to Elk Espresso or No Name Lane at Broadbeach or sit down to a classic Australian breakfast at Barefood Barista at Palm Beach.
-In Burleigh Heads, The Fish House is a popular spot for lunch and dinner, with dishes such as whole baby calamari, oven baked Petuna ocean trout and Moreton Baby Bugs taglierini.
-Afterwards drop by Burleigh Brewing Company to sample its selection of world-class locally made beers.
+In Burleigh Heads, Rick Shores and The Fish House are popular spots for lunch and dinner, with dishes such as whole baby calamari, oven baked Petuna ocean trout and Moreton Baby Bugs taglierini.
 For refined Italian food head to Gemellini at Nobby's Beach and order a selection of antipasti such as grilled polenta topped with eight hour slow cooked Angus beef cheek or oven roasted scallops.

 Play a round of golf at top courses